A Complete Guide to Salzburg Cathedral (Facts, Info & Tips)

 Once you’ve explored the places mentioned and the crypt of Salzburg Cathedral, you’ve seen one of the most unique parts of the church.
 But there’s still more to discover.

-If you like you can check the Chapel of the Tabernacle or the Old Baptismal Chapel.
+Check out the facade of the cathedral, Chapel of the Tabernacle and the Old Baptismal Chapel.

 9